Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 The trails are safe and well-paved, but there are some areas where you have to take lots of stairs.

-If you like to hike, definitely add this to your Busan itinerary!
+If you like to hike, definitely add this to your Busan itinerary.
+(Though you don’t have to walk the whole thing!

 White lighthouse and observatory deck atop rugged cliffs at Taejongdae Resort Park in Busan, South Korea, overlooking a clear blue sky